 - The Black-and-White Photo Mastery of Jason M. Peterson

 - First Look at Photoshop Elements 2018

 Search the Blog

-Coming Soon!
-Hudson Henry’s Panoramas Made Simple, a guide to creating compelling panoramas with the equipment you have—even with your smartphone.
+NOW AVAILABLE: Hudson Henry’s Panoramas Made Simple, a guide to creating compelling panoramas with the equipment you have—even with your smartphone.

 The original, best-selling guide to all things digital, Complete Digital Photography gives you everything you'll need to know in order to create great digital photos, from choosing a camera, to getting the best shot, to post-processing.